right-rudder/next-gen/src/content/blog/The-Value-of-Personalized-Flight-Training-Programs.md

 ### Join the NextGen Community

-At NextGen Flight Academy, you’re more than just a student—you’re part of a community.
+At NextGen Flight Academy, you’re more than just a student, you’re part of a community.
 Our supportive environment fosters collaboration and mentorship, helping you thrive in your aviation journey.
 From instructors to fellow students, you’ll find a network of people who are as passionate about flying as you are.

 ---